kivy/pyjnius/docs/source/installation.rst

     Add to System Variables or have it present in your ``PATH``:
         * ``PATH``: C:\\Program Files\\Java\\jdk1.7.0_79\\bin`

-3. Download and install C compiler:
+3. Download and install the C compiler:

    a) Microsoft Visual C++ Compiler for Python 2.7: